NetworkedPlanet/datadock/docs/getting-started/index.md

 # Getting Started

-This section will get you started with the Linked Data Laboratory (affectionately known as lodlab).
+This section will get you started with the DataDock.

-We will show you how to create Linked Open Data from CSV and have it published to the world in just 10 minutes.
+We will show you how to create a free data portal from CSV and have it published to the world in just 10 minutes.

 ## Choose Your Data